stape-io/salesforce-tag/README.md

 # Salesforce tag for Google Tag Manager Server Side

+The Salesforce tag for the server GTM communicates with the Salesforce API.

+#### You can use this tag for:

+- Track Lead events
+- Create new contacts (comming soon)

-## How to use the Salesforce tag:
+## How to use Salesforce tag

-TBD
+1. Add Salesforce tag to the server GTM.
+2. Add Salesforce API Key.
+3. Set lead event data.

 ## Open Source